pgalbavy/geneos/cmd/geneos/README.md

 ### Existing Installation

-If you have an existing Geneos installation that you manage with the legacy `gatewayctl` / `netprobectl` commands then you can try these:
+If you have an existing Geneos installation that you manage with the legacy `gatewayctl` / `netprobectl` commands then you can try these once you have set the geneos directory:

 `geneos ls` - list instances
 `geneos ps` - show their running status